drewmard/FLARE/README.md

 <img src="img/FLARE_schematic_1.png" alt="FLARE Schematic1" width="500">
 </div>

 In this repository, we provide code for FLARE model training and FLARE predictions.
-Below, we provide an example workflow using ASD de novo mutations since it is faster and more efficient to run to test whether the code is working.
-However, the results described in the manuscript from Marderstein, Kundu et al. are done using the rare variants matrix.
+Below, we provide an example workflow using ASD de novo mutations for training and prediction since this is a much smaller set of variants to test whether the code is working.
+However, the results described in the manuscript from Marderstein, Kundu et al. are done by training on the rare variants matrix, and making predictions in the ASD set.

 ## Step 0.